 - Cover automated notifications in detail and turn them on

 After training your administrators, we agree on a launch date, and schedule some informative, introductory notifications to build awareness and provide guidance to your workforce.
-You’ll also meet your Customer Success Advisor, who will be your guide and go-to partner throughout your experience with Vivid.
+You’ll also meet your Customer Success Advisor, who will be your guide and go-to partner throughout your experience with HSI.